-Most high-altitude airplanes come equipped with some type of fixed oxygen installation.
-If the airplane does not have a fixed installation, portable oxygen equipment must be readily accessible during flight.
-For flights in pressurized aircraft above FL250 a 10 minute supply of supplemental O2 must be made available to each occupant in the event is necessitated by loss of cabin pressurization (14 CFR 91.211).
+Legacy operators who choose to operate their planes above 12,500 feet will require either a fixed or portable oxygen system.
 The portable equipment usually consists of a container, regulator, mask outlet, and pressure gauge.
-A typical 22 cubic-foot portable container will allow four people enough oxygen to last approximately 1.5 hours at 1,800-2,200 pounds per square inch (PSI).
+A typical 22 cubic-foot portable container will allow two people enough oxygen to last approximately 3 hours at 1,800-2,200 pounds per square inch (PSI).
 The container should be fastened securely in the aircraft before flight.
-When the ambient temperature surrounding an oxygen cylinder decreases, pressure within that cylinder will decrease because pressure varies directly with temperature f the volume of a gas remains constant.
+When the ambient temperature surrounding an oxygen cylinder decreases, pressure within that cylinder will decrease because pressure varies directly with temperature if the volume of a gas remains constant.
 Therefore, if a drop in indicated pressure on a supplemental oxygen cylinder is noted, there is no reason to suspect depletion of the oxygen supply, which has simply been compacted due to storage of the containers in an unheated area of the aircraft.
 High-pressure oxygen containers should be marked with the PSI tolerance (i.e. 1,800 PSI) before filling the container to that pressure.
 To assure safety, oxygen system periodic inspection and servicing should be done at FAA certified stations found at some fixed base operations and terminal complexes.